K-orbit closures and Barbasch-Evens-Magyar varieties: Abstract

 \section{Abstract}

-We define the \emph{Barbasch-Evens-Magyar variety}.
-We show it is isomorphic to the smooth variety defined in [D.~Barbasch-S.~Evens '94] that maps finite-to-one to a symmetric orbit closure, thereby giving a resolution of singularities in certain cases.
-Our definition parallels [P.~Magyar '98]'s construction of the \emph{Bott-Samelson variety} [H.~C.~Hansen '73, M.~Demazure '74].
+We define the \emph{Barbasch-Evens-Magyar varieties}.
+We show they are isomorphic to the smooth varieties defined in [D.~Barbasch-S.~Evens '94] that map generically finitely to symmetric orbit closures, thereby giving resolutions of singularities in certain cases.
+Our definition parallels [P.~Magyar '98]'s construction of the \emph{Bott-Samelson varieties} [H.~C.~Hansen '73, M.~Demazure '74].
 From this alternative viewpoint, one deduces a graphical description in type $A$, stratification into closed subvarieties of the same kind, and determination of the torus-fixed points.
 Moreover, we explain how these manifolds inherit a natural symplectic structure with Hamiltonian torus action.
-We then prove that the moment polytope is expressed in terms of the moment polytope of a Bott-Samelson variety.
+We then express the moment polytope in terms of the moment polytope of a Bott-Samelson variety.